Generated at: 2026-06-15 04:54:43

 • Check company names including variations (old names, abbreviations, etc.)

 A point to note is company name matching.
-There are many cases where company names have changed due to mergers, office locations have changed due to relocation, the same company is registered with different prefixes or suffixes, or they are registered under abbreviations rather than official names.
+This is because there are many cases where company names have changed due to mergers, office locations have changed due to relocation, the same company is registered with different prefixes or suffixes (e.g., front-loaded vs. back-loaded corporate designations), or they are registered under abbreviations rather than official names.

-Using a dedicated data consolidation tool is effective for achieving higher matching accuracy.
+Using a dedicated data consolidation tool is effective for achieving higher-precision matching.

-A 5-Level Guide to Data Consolidation!
-How to Eliminate Duplicate Data in SFA and CRM Systems? ▶︎
+A 5-Level Guide to Data Consolidation: How to Eliminate Data Duplication in SFA and CRM Systems? ▶︎

 1. Consideration for Personal Information Protection